Particl-Community/academy/guides/guide_mp_setup_installation.rst

 		Save and exit the nano file editor by pressing :kbd:`CTRL` + :kbd:`c`, then type :kbd:`y` followed by :kbd:`ENTER ↵` to save the changes.

 	#.
-Restart Tor by typing into the terminal
+Restart :term:`Tor` by typing into the terminal

 		.. code-block:: bash